 If you're reading something related to fossil fuels here on ZME Science, chances are it somehow ties into the issue of pollution or global warming.
 Both are really important topics of discussion, especially right now as people all over the world band together to fix the very real, very dangerous consequences our fossil-fuel-centric economies are having on the climate.

-But it’s undeniable that fossil fuels allowed our societies to dramatically change in a very short span of time.
-Using them, people could bring much more energy to bear in shaping our environment than previously possible — and energy means tractors to pull plows instead of oxen, cars instead of carriages, steel mills instead of blacksmiths, iPhones instead of carrier pigeons.
-More available energy makes everybody richer, better fed and longer-living than ever before.
+But it's undeniable that fossil fuels allowed our societies to dramatically change in a very short span of time.
+Using them, people could bring much more energy to bear in shaping our environment than previously possible.
+Energy means tractors pull plows instead of oxen, cars instead of carriages, steel mills instead of blacksmiths, iPhones instead of carrier pigeons.
+More available energy makes everybody richer, better fed, and longer-living than ever before.

 We're now at a point where we can/should opt out of fossil fuels and into other, cleaner and more efficient sources of energy; but we're not going to talk about that right now.
 Today we're going to take a look at what fossil fuels are to understand why they had such an effect on society.
 And we'll be starting with the one we're probably most familiar with in our day-to-day life.

 Petroleum (from the old Greek petra, meaning stone and oleum meaning oil), also known as crude oil, is a fluid mix of liquid and gaseous hydrocarbons, inorganic chemical elements, and physical impurities.
 It usually comes laced with a hearty serving of bacteria to boot.
 While romantic images or old-timey movies about daring derrickmen show all crude oil to be pitch-black, it's not uncommon to see dark brown oil or for it to take yellow, red, even green hues based on its chemical composition.